RealOrangeOne/theorangeone.net/content/posts/nebula-intro/index.md

 {{< youtube QfcwiSkV_AU >}}

-### What about wireguard
+### What about WireGuard

-Everyone loves Wireguard, and for good reason!
+Everyone loves WireGuard, and for good reason!
 It's relatively simple, fast and built-in to the Linux kernel.
 Unfortunately however, it doesn't natively support meshing.
-It's possible to make wireguard pretend it's a mesh, but it's not really designed for it. [`wg-dynamic`](https://git.zx2c4.com/wg-dynamic) is planning on changing that, but it's still under development (however inactive it may be).
+It's possible to make WireGuard pretend it's a mesh, but it's not really designed for it. [`wg-dynamic`](https://git.zx2c4.com/wg-dynamic) is planning on changing that, but it's still under development (however inactive it may be).

-There is [tailscale](https://tailscale.com/), which is a mesh VPN which uses wireguard under the hood.
-If you really want to use wireguard, that's the closest you're going to get.
+There is [tailscale](https://tailscale.com/), which is a mesh VPN which uses WireGuard under the hood.
+If you really want to use WireGuard, that's the closest you're going to get.
 However, it's missing the firewalling features of Nebula, not to mention that the server component (introducer) isn't open-source.

 ## Getting started with nebula